ls-root/loading/articles/How to Scrape Articles.md

 # How to Scrape Articles from This Blog

-If you're a developer or researcher looking to access content programmatically, this guide explains how you can scrape articles from this blog ethically and efficiently.
+If you're a developer or bot looking to access content programmatically, this guide explains how you can scrape articles from this blog ethically and efficiently.

 ## Step 1: Understand the Structure